Thomas Hawkes Nash III: Biography

 Nash has developed a collection of over 110,000 lichen samples for the Arizona State University herbarium, for which he was the curator; about 40,000 of these were collected by Nash himself during his nearly four decades at Arizona State University.
 The collection features about 450 type specimens, and is represented by about 5,500 different species – about one-quarter of the known lichen species in the world.
 It is among the ten largest collections of lichens in the United States.
+Nash curated and edited the exsiccata series Lichenes exsiccati, distributed by Arizona State University.
 His research is largely focused on the biology of lichens and the effects of air pollution on plants.
 He uses an interdisciplinary approach to research, and the topics of his research publications include ecophysiology, ecology, taxonomy, floristics, and biomonitoring.
 He developed an interest in lichen physiology after working for a while with Otto Ludwig Lange at the University of Würzburg.
 Nash's interest in taxonomy developed with his work on the flora of the southwestern United States, and he is considered a leading expert in the family Parmeliaceae, particularly the genera Hypotrachyna and Xanthoparmelia.

 Major works by Nash include a revision of Xanthoparmelia species in South America, a monograph on Hypotrachyna for the journal Flora Neotropica, and a three-volume set on the lichen flora of the Greater Sonoran Desert.
 The latter project, funded by the National Science Foundation, was a large collaborative work involving more than 90 scientists from 23 countries.
 Taking almost 18 years to complete, much of the effort was taken up through numerous field trips to hundreds of localities throughout the region.
 As a result, this work, which covers almost 2,000 species – about 40% of the lichens known in North America – is considered an "authoritative taxonomic treatment" that "profoundly increased the understanding of the lichen biodiversity of the Sonoran Desert and surrounding environs".
 These collecting expeditions resulted in the discovery of about 175 species new to science.